svenssonjoel/lispBM/README.md

 13. (DONE) Add NRF52 example repl to repository
 14. (DONE) Update all example REPLs after adding quasiquotation
 15. Test all example REPLs after addition of quasiquotation
-16. Add ESP32 example repl to repository.
-17. Recursion to Iteration.
-Where it is possible turn recursive function calls into iterations (Implementation).
-18. Test on all platforms after big changes to eval_cps.c.
-19. Implement some looping structure for speed or just ease of use.
+16. Implement some looping structure for speed or just ease of use.
-20. Be much more stringent on checking of error conditions etc.
+17. Be much more stringent on checking of error conditions etc.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)